Multipartite quantum correlations: symplectic and algebraic geometry approach: Symplectic structures in spaces of states

-\item Isospectral density matrices $\mc O_\rho$ for systems of distinguishable particles with the Hilbert space and the groups $K$ and $G$ as in 1(a) above but now acting \textit{via} conjugations (the adjoint action) on the Lie algebra $\mathfrak{k}$.
-In fact density matrices are not exactly elements of respective Lie algebras since the latter are traceless.
-Nevertheless a shift by a constant multiple of the identity yields the desired normalization to $\tr\rho=1$, and the requirement of positivity restricts them to a subset of so `shifted' Lie algebra (see below). \end{enumerate}
+\item Isospectral density matrices $\mc O_\rho$ for systems of distinguishable particles, with the Hilbert space and the groups $K$ as in 1(a) above, but now acting \textit{via} conjugations on elements of $\mathcal{O}_\rho$\footnote{In fact this action can be related to the adjoint action of $K$ on the Lie algebra $\mathfrak{su}(N_1\cdot \ldots \cdot N_L)$.
+Density matrices are not exactly elements of this Lie algebra since the latter are traceless.
+Nevertheless, a shift by a constant multiple of the identity yields the desired normalization to $\tr\rho=1$, and the requirement of positivity restricts them to a subset of so `shifted' Lie algebra.} (see Eq.\eqref{eq:mixedSTATES}). \end{enumerate}

-For $\mathbb{P}(\mathcal{H})$ the Kirillov-Kostant-Souriau form providing a symplectic structure, calculated at a point $[v]\in \mathbb{P}(\mathcal{H})$ reads
+For $\mathbb{P}(\mathcal{H})$ the Kirillov-Kostant-Souriau form providing a symplectic structure, calculated at a point $[v]\in \mathbb{P}(\mathcal{H})$, reads

 whereas for $\mc O_\rho$ at a density matrix $\sigma$,